What Is the Difference Between VOIP and ROIP? - Online Demand

 What Is RoIP?

 Radio over IP shares a lot with Voice over IP but offers radio communication capabilities.
 The technology transmits in a half-duplex, so only a single device communicates simultaneously.
 Users press the push-to-talk (PTT) button each time to speak.
-The system also includes receivers that convert digital signals to analog at both ends.
+The also includes receivers that convert digital signals to analog at both ends.

 Receivers convert analog radio signals to digital signals transmitted through the internet backbone.
 They also convert digital signals back to analog at the receiving end.
 RoIP allows users to connect two or more radio sites and allows communications between networks with non-compatible hardware and architecture.